Hidden places in Helsinki large building with people walking in front of it on a partly cloudy autumn day

 To the east of Helsinki lies a floating wooden boardwalk that cuts across reeds and marshland toward Lammassaari island.
 It’s an idyllic trail that feels like a fairy path, perfect for a quiet escape.

-➡️Travel Tip: Visit at sunrise for ethereal mist and bird calls.
+➡️Travel Tip: Visit at sunrise for the most peaceful experience.

 13. The Secret Garden Behind Helsinki University Library

-Underneath the shopping street of Aleksanterinkatu is a hidden used bookstore tucked into a stone-walled cellar.
+Underneath the shopping street of Aleksanterinkatu and tucked into a stone-walled cellar you will find a hidden used bookstore .
 Dusty, quiet, and run by an elderly gentleman who will talk literature for hours, it’s a retreat for the literary-minded.

 15. Suomenlinna’s Abandoned Bunkers